I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Intuition and Additional Examples

 We revisit the example of college admission, to show how imputation leads to possibly unfair treatment.
 Suppose we are given the samples $\left\{(\bx^i, y^i)\right\}_{i=1..N}$ with $N=5$ from \cref{tab:datasample}.
 Using the standard Mean-Squared Error (MSE) loss, we solve the following empirical risk minimization problem:

 with a sufficiently expressive function class $\mathcal{F}$.
 For samples in the example data set, this will yield the outcome $f^*(\bx) = \frac{1}{|\{\bx^i = \bx\}|}\sum_{\{\bx^i = \bx\} } y_i$, the empirical mean.
 Consider the samples $\bx^1$ and $\bx^4$ in \cref{tab:datasample}.
 Candidate 1 chose to share an additional feature, while candidate 4 did not.
-Although they have the same base features, their classification will be different at test time (as the data in the training set) with $f^*(\bx^1)=1$ and $f^*(\bx^4)=0$.
+Although they have the same base features, their classification will be different at test time (as the data in the training set) with $f^*(\bx^1)=3k\$$ and $f^*(\bx^4)=64k\$$.

 We argue that in the case of candidate 4, the availability information was implicitly used to compute the score and resulted in a lower outcome.
-If only the base features had been available, i.e., $f^*$ would have been trained on the data set $\left\{(\bb^i, y^i)\right\}_{i=1..k}$, the model outcome would be $f^*(\bb) = \frac{1}{|\{\bb^i = \bb \}|}\sum_{\{\bb^i = \bb \} } y^i$ with $f^*(\bb^4) = \frac{2}{3}$ as two out of three students with a GPA of $3.6$ and a master's in computer science have been admitted.
+If only the base features had been available, i.e., $f^*$ would have been trained on the data set $\left\{(\bb^i, y^i)\right\}_{i=1..k}$, the model outcome would be $f^*(\bb) = \frac{1}{|\{\bb^i = \bb \}|}\sum_{\{\bb^i = \bb \} } y^i$ with $f^*(\bb^4) = 24k\$$ which is the dataset average for all customers from NSW with a basic coverage plan.
 In this work, we argue that the unavailability of certain features itself should not be used in the determination of the model outcome when no additional information is available.